JanisPlayer/Pico-SmartMeter/README.md

 During testing, a runtime of approximately two months was observed.
 This can potentially be improved by completely powering down the LoRa module during ESP32 deep sleep using a MOSFET or transistor.

+An additional idea for encryption: replay protection via a time-linked client ID.
+The Unix timestamp can be requested from the target client with internet access.

 # Pico-SmartMeter

 SmartMeter über LoRa und WiFi mit grafischer Benutzeroberfläche